zzonyo/trust-docs-test/source/index.html.md

 2、Whenever account balance or available balance is changed.
 (Update separately.)

+3、Whenever  account balance or available balance changed, it will be updated together.

 Note that right now there is no account update when transferring between spot account and other accounts.

 ### Subscription Field